HarikaBoddepalli/dlmi_harika/README.md

-**3.Retinal Vessel Extraction (Niblack vs Sauvola)**
+**3. Retinal Vessel Extraction (Niblack vs Sauvola)** **Objective:**

-**Objective:**
-Extract thin blood vessels from retinal fundus images.
+The goal of this assignment is to extract thin blood vessels from retinal fundus images using adaptive thresholding techniques.
+Accurate vessel extraction is important for diagnosing eye diseases such as diabetic retinopathy and glaucoma.

+**Dataset:**

+Dataset: DRIVE Dataset (from Kaggle)
+The dataset contains retinal fundus images along with manually annotated vessel masks used as ground truth for evaluation.

 **Methods:**

+Two local adaptive thresholding techniques were implemented and compared:

-Niblack Thresholding
+**1. Niblack Thresholding**

+Niblack computes a threshold for each pixel based on the local mean and standard deviation within a small neighborhood.
+It can detect thin vessels but is sensitive to noise, especially in low-contrast regions.

-Sauvola Thresholding
+**2. Sauvola Thresholding**

-**Dataset:**
-Kaggle — DRIVE Dataset

-**Comparison:**
-Sensitivity for thin vessel detection
+Sauvola is an improved version of Niblack.
+It adapts better to variations in illumination and contrast across the image.
+It produces more stable results and reduces noise compared to Niblack.

+**Evaluation:**

+The methods were compared using Sensitivity, which measures how well thin blood vessels are detected.

+Special attention was given to:

+Detection of very thin vessels

+Performance in low-contrast areas

+Noise levels in the segmented output

 **Key Findings:**

-Adaptive thresholding performs better than global methods.
+Adaptive thresholding performs better than global thresholding for retinal vessel extraction.

-Sauvola is more stable than Niblack in low-contrast regions, but thin vessel detection remains challenging.
+Sauvola is more stable than Niblack in low-contrast and uneven illumination regions.

-**Learning:**
-Understanding local threshold behavior on thin structures.
+Niblack tends to generate more false positives.

+Detection of extremely thin vessels remains challenging for both methods.

 **4.Cell Nuclei Separation (Watershed)**